sushrutrathi/bedrock/docs/mozilla-lazy-load.rst

 - ``image_url`` - Path to final image ``src``.
 - ``placeholder_url`` - Path to placeholder image for use before final image is loaded.
 This image should be small in file size, and can be shared between all images on a page that are to be lazy loaded.
 - ``include_highres_image`` - A boolean value to indicate a high resolution version of an image is available.
 When ``True``, the function will automatically look for the image in the ``image_url`` parameter suffixed with `'-high-res'` and switch to it if the display has high pixel density.
 Defaults to ``False``.
-- ``optional_attributes`` - A dictionary of optional HTML attributes you may want to append to an image.
+- ``optional_attributes`` - A dictionary of custom HTML attributes you may want to add to an image.

 To initialize the lazy loading plugin, in your JS run::